 A professional gold buyer would be able to give you a proper valuation of your gold, as well as further information such as any potential added value as a collector’s item and more.
 Global Gold and Silver has plenty of satisfied customers who have sold their gold and silver jewelry and other items with us.
 Contact us today!

-[author_id] => 0 [date_published] => 2018-09-06 04:00:00 [date_added] => 2018-09-06 11:59:22 [date_updated] => 2018-11-05 12:25:01 [status] => pub [tag] => Array ( [0] => Jewelry Care ) [comments] => Array ( ) ) [3] => BlogArticle Object ( [_table:protected] => blog_articles [validations:protected] => Array ( [title] => Array ( [required] => Please provide a title. ) [content] => Array ( [required] => Please enter the article contents. ) [date_published] => Array ( [date] => A valid date is required. ) ) [_db:protected] => [_validator:protected] => [_loaded:protected] => [_guarded:protected] => Array ( ) [_allowed:protected] => Array ( ) [_query:protected] => Array ( [primary] => id [fields] => * ) [_changed:NiftyEngine\Model:private] => Array ( ) [id] => 3862 [title] => Is your Silverware actually Sterling Silver? [slug] => is-your-silverware-actually-sterling-silver [content] =>
+[author_id] => 0 [date_published] => 2018-09-06 04:00:00 [date_added] => 2018-09-06 11:59:22 [date_updated] => 2018-11-05 12:25:01 [status] => pub [tag] => Array ( [0] => Jewelry Care ) [comments] => Array ( ) ) [3] => BlogArticle Object ( [_table:protected] => blog_articles [validations:protected] => Array ( [title] => Array ( [required] => Please provide a title. ) [content] => Array ( [required] => Please enter the article contents. ) [date_published] => Array ( [date] => A valid date is required. ) ) [_db:protected] => [_validator:protected] => [_loaded:protected] => [_guarded:protected] => Array ( ) [_allowed:protected] => Array ( ) [_query:protected] => Array ( [primary] => id [fields] => * ) [_changed:NiftyEngine\Model:private] => Array ( ) [id] => 3862 [title] => Is your Silverware actually Sterling Silver? [slug] => is-your-silverware-actually-sterling-silver [content] =>Many people think they have real Silverware but come to be disappointed when they find out that it was not real and only plated or pewter.
+There are many ways of identifying what your silver really is, let me help you with that with a simple few steps.

 1.